rancher/api-spec/specification.md

   /* ... more collection attributes ... */
 }
 ```
 ----------------------------------------

 # Update Operation #
 The update operation allows a client to modify resources.
 Update operations MUST be idempotent; making the same update request again should have no effect.
   - Any change which does not have this property is an [action](#action-operation), not an update.

 Clients may submit just the attributes that they wish to change, or the entire representation of a resource.
 The <code>id:</code>, and <code>rev:</code>(if [resource versioning](#resource-versioning) is enabled) attributes MUST always be included.

 The response SHOULD include the entire updated resource representation(s), even if the request did not.
-If the resource is a potentially large binary file instead of a JSON document, a 204 status and no body SHOULD be returned.
+If the resource is a potentially large binary file instead of a JSON document, a 204 status and no response body SHOULD be returned.

 ### Single resource ###
 ```http